Supervisor/supervisor/docs/plugins.rst

     An event listener that makes it possible to scale the number of processes to the number of cores on the supervisor host.
 `supervisor-wildcards <https://github.com/aleszoulek/supervisor-wildcards>`_
-    Implemenents start/stop/restart commands with wildcard support for Supervisor.
+    Implements start/stop/restart commands with wildcard support for Supervisor.
 These commands run in parallel and can be much faster than the built-in start/stop/restart commands.
 `mr.laforge <https://github.com/fschulze/mr.laforge>`_